-- variety of teaching strategies and improve their teaching practice. - participate in Professional Learning Communities to promote individual student learning. - implement a differentiated classroom environment.
+- reflect on their role as a teacher in a differentiated classroom. - systematically research the efficacy of a - variety of teaching strategies and improve their teaching practice. - participate in Professional Learning Communities to promote individual student learning. - implement a differentiated classroom environment.